 The National Quality Forum has deemed death in a hospital due to use of a contaminated device, such as a ventilator, as one of the 29 “never events,” or an inexcusable healthcare action.
 That is, there is no justifiable excuse for it to ever happen.
 This is because contraction of VAP from a contaminated ventilator is wholly preventable if healthcare professionals take several simple safety precautions.
 According to the Center for Disease Control and Prevention, some of the basic things nurses and doctors can do to prevent Ventilator-Associated Pneumonia include:

 Patients and their family members can also take steps to prevent contraction of VAP.
 First, because smokers are more susceptible to lung infections, patients who know they will have surgery and require the use of a ventilator should quit smoking as far in advance of the surgery as possible.
 Furthermore, while in the hospital, the patient and family members should do their best to ensure doctors and nurses follow the above steps to prevent contamination of the ventilator.
-Family members should not be shy about asking medical care providers to wash their hands, raise the head of the bed, and clean out the patients mouth, or regularly inquire about the patient's ability to breathe on his own.
+According to our Hammond, IN medical malpractice lawyer, Family members should not be shy about asking medical care providers to wash their hands, raise the head of the bed, and clean out the patients mouth, or regularly inquire about the patient's ability to breathe on his own.

 Ventilator-Associated Pneumonia is a “never event” because it is preventable.
-If you or a loved one contracted VAP, you may have a claim against the hospital and you should contact an experienced Indiana medical malpractice attorney as soon as possible.
+If you or a loved one contracted VAP, you may have a claim against the hospital and you should contact an experienced Indiana personal injury attorney as soon as possible.

 Woman suffering physical and emotional abuse at nursing home.